malb/lattice-estimator/README.rst

 ---------

 This code is evolving, new results are added and bugs are fixed.
 Hence, estimations from earlier versions might not match current estimations.
-This is annoying but unavoidable at present.
+This is annoying but unavoidable.
 We recommend to also state the commit that was used when referencing this project.

 Contributions
 -------------